benmel/directv-ir-over-ip/README.md

-This is an application for the Raspberry Pi that captures a DirecTV remote's IR signal's and controls a DirecTV receiver over the internet.
+This is an application for the Raspberry Pi that captures a DirecTV remote's IR signals and controls a DirecTV receiver over the internet.
 A Raspberry Pi with an IR receiver is needed.
-The application uses LIRC and Node.js and requires some networking changes.
+The application uses netcat, LIRC and Node.js and requires some networking changes.

 Configure networking:
 1. Set static IP of 192.168.1.200 on DirecTV receiver